Computed Tomography Abdomen

 HOW MUCH WILL IT COST?

-Please see our pricing in the right side bar.
+Our pricing can be download in the right side bar, just click on the location.
 Please note that IV contrast is an additional cost of $150.